A lower bound for the volumes of complements of periodic geodesics: Abstract

 \section{Abstract}

-Every closed geodesic $\gamma$ on a surface has a canonically associated knot $\hat\gamma$ in the projective unit tangent bundle.
+Every closed geodesic $\gamma$ on a surface has a canonically associated knot $\widehat\gamma$ in the projective unit tangent bundle.
 We study, for $\gamma$ filling, the volume of the associated knot complement with respect to its unique complete hyperbolic metric.
+We provide a lower bound for the volume relative to the number of homotopy classes of $\gamma$-arcs in each pair of pants of a pants decomposition of the surface.